wombleton/gitlaw-nz/acts/T/Trustee Act 1956.md

     (7B) Where any such certificate relates to the execution of any instrument, it shall be sufficient if the certificate is endorsed on the instrument and signed by the donee of the power or by any of the persons specified in subsection (7A), as the case may be.

-    (7C) Every person commits an offence and is liable on summary conviction to a fine not exceeding $100 who wilfully or negligently signs any certificate for the purposes of subsection (7) or subsection (7A) if the certificate is false in any material respect.
+    (7C) Every person commits an offence and is liable on conviction to a fine not exceeding $100 who wilfully or negligently signs any certificate for the purposes of subsection (7) or subsection (7A) if the certificate is false in any material respect.

     (8) The fact that it appears from any power of attorney given under this section, or from any evidence required for the purposes of any power of attorney or otherwise, that in any transaction the donee of the power is acting in the execution of a trust shall not be deemed for any purpose to affect any person dealing in good faith with the donee with any notice of the trust.